Fig wasp: Morphological adaptations

 In the Agaonidae, the female (as in most Hymenoptera) has four wings, whereas the males are wingless.
 The primary functions of agaonid males are to mate with the females while still within the fig syconium (inverted flower) and to chew a hole for the females to escape from the fig interior.
 This is the reverse of sex-linked functions in Strepsiptera and bagworms, where the male has wings and the female never leaves the host.

 The non-pollinating fig wasps have developed several impressive morphological adaptations in order to oviposit eggs within the fig syconium.
 Many species have extremely long ovipositors, so that they can deposit eggs from the outside of the syconium (Subtribe Sycoryctina of Otitesellini and Subfamily Sycophaginae).
 Others have evolved to enter the syconium in the same way as the Agaonidae, and now resemble the pollinators morphologically (Subtribe Sycoecina of Otitesellini).
 Less is known about the evolution of non-pollinating fig wasps who form different clades from various lineages, each independently colonized the syconium.
-These wasps work around the mutualistic relationship, exploiting fig fruits as parasitoids.
+These wasps work around the mutualistic relationship, exploiting fig fruits as parasites.

 Most figs (more than 600 species) have syconia that contain three types of flowers: male, short female, and long female.
 Female fig wasps can reach the ovaries of short female flowers with their ovipositors, but not long female flowers.
 Thus, the short female flowers grow wasps, and the long flowers only seeds.
 Contrary to popular belief, ripe figs are not full of dead wasps and the "crunchy bits" in the fruit are only seeds.
 The fig actually produces an enzyme called ficain (also known as ficin) which digests the dead wasps and the fig absorbs the nutrients to create the ripe fruits and seeds.
 Several commercial and ornamental varieties of fig are parthenocarpic and do not require pollination to produce (sterile) fruits; these varieties need not be visited by fig wasps to bear fruit.